 “Dirt 5 is just enough MotorStorm, in other words, enough to remind me that my current video game motorsports diet of technical setups and time trials needs a big scoop of ice cream, too.”

 8 – Drift Hunters

-If you want to get some practice in while you’re on the move or when you’ve got a few spare moments then Drift Hunters is a great opportunity to quickly learn car control for those secret practice sessions your boyfriend doesn’t need to know about!
+If you want to get some practice in while you’re on the move or have a few spare moments, then Drift Hunters is a great opportunity to quickly learn car control for those secret practice sessions your boyfriend doesn’t need to know about!

-Since it is available free on mobile and as a completely free ‘flash’ game on PC, it is the perfect game to play whether you’re on your morning commute or if you fancy going sideways during your lunch break.
+Since it is free on mobile and as a free in-browser ‘flash’ game on PC (with no download necessary), it is the perfect game to play whether you’re on your morning commute or fancy going sideways during your lunch break.

 7 – Angry Birds Go!

-This is an awesome game to play against people of all ages and a great opportunity to show them that girls are winners!
+This is an awesome game to enjoy against people of all ages, and a great opportunity to show them that girls are winners!

 Angry Birds Go! review

 Trusted Reviews’ Sam Loveridge sat down with the game and shared his thoughts:

 “Angry Birds Go is the latest addition to the Angry Birds franchise and comes in the form of a Mario Kart-like racing game.
 This 3D adventure is a downhill, soapbox cart racer where you can play as all the characters from the Angry Birds series.
 It’s a rather brave move away from the 2D physics-based point and aim Angry Birds we’re all used to, but one that is still very appealing to gamers of all age groups.”